dmonskull/CrackdownSeriesXbox360Documentation/README.md

 - [Crackdown 2](#Crackdown2)
 - [Extra](#Extra)

-# Everything you find here is for the latest update for retail versions of both games!
+# Everything you find here works for the latest update on retail versions of both games!

 ## Crackdown: